User2502/rock-paper-scissors-lizard-spock/README.md

 This is made using pygame in python and this game is called rock, paper, scissors, lizard, spock.
 \
 Exe file link: https://drive.google.com/file/d/18A47lTnYwzz6eToeuSecB7-elVXP2yux/view
+\
+Whne downloading the exe file, first download it and the open the rps.exe file inside of the rps-game folder and it should run.